RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 ### 6. Analysis of Covariance (ANCOVA)
 ANCOVA is performed to compare the mean prices of homes across different ZIP codes, adjusting for other variables in the model.
-On both the transformed model and the wls model, since they are both incorrect, but are incorrect in opposite ways.
+The significance of sale year and zipcode tells us that there is significant variation in housing prices from these variables, controlling for all other property and land characteristics from our previous models.
+Moving forward, we will calculate adjusted means for both the transformed model and the wls model, since they are both incorrect, but are incorrect in opposite ways.
 Taking them together can give us a more complete picture.

 #### ANOVA Table